Introduction to Java

 JavaFX

-JavaFX is a platform for creating internet applications using lightweight API.
+JavaFX is a platform for creating internet applications using a lightweight API.
 It uses hardware-accelerated graphics and media engines to take advantage of this.

-Why Java is Popular?
+Why is Java Popular?

-The biggest reason Java is popular is its Platform independence.
+The biggest reason Java is popular is its platform independence.
 Programs can run on several different types of computers and devices.
 To run a program, a computer should have a Java Runtime Environment (JRE) installed, and a Java program can run on it.

 Reasons for the Popularity of Java

-1. Platform Independence:
+Platform Independence:

 Java is platform-independent because it is compiled to bytecode and can be run on any device with a Java Virtual Machine (JVM).
 This means you can write on one platform (Windows) and run on another (Linux or Mac) without changing the code.

-2. Easy to Learn and Use
+Easy to Learn and Use

-3. Security
+Security

 It features built-in security options, so it is a safe choice for developers creating apps that handle private information.

-4. Dynamic Libraries
+Dynamic Libraries

 It has an extensive collection of strong classes and methods that are fit for creating advanced applications.

-5. Open Source
+Open Source

-Java Vs. Other Programming Languages
+Java vs. Other Programming Languages

 Java vs C++